 Both these models sport 2x fans.
 But the difference is that the ASUS ROG Ryujin sports Noctua NF-F12 PWM fans, unlike the ASUS ROG Ryuo.

-The fans from Noctua are the best of class.
+The fans from Noctua are the best in class.
 These fans come with a unique blade design and do a fine job in moving out the hot air out of the rig.
+You can choose either the 120mm or 140mm diameter fans.

 Now, the Noctua NF-F12 fans are something that ensures greater airflow than the normal ones.
 As this fan is used in the ASUS ROG Ryujin AIO cooler, it has a maximum airflow of 121.8 CFM, which is almost 50% higher than that of the airflow in the ASUS ROG Ryuo.